 - Olivia needs to improve her utilization of project management tools to track progress, manage resources, and communicate updates effectively.

-- It is essential for Olivia to establish a risk management plan that outlines procedures for identifying, assessing, and responding to project risks and ensure regular reviews and updates as needed.
+- It is essential for Olivia to establish a risk management plan that outlines procedures for identifying, assessing, and responding to project risks and ensuring regular reviews and updates as needed.

 Tips for Improvement: